|Fundamentals of life insurance|

 |The role and value of LifeQuotes|

-Whether you need $5,000 or a $25 million in coverage, we have the expertise to give you sound, unbiased so you can have peace of mind.
+Whether you need $10,000 in coverage or $25 million in coverage, we have the expertise to give you sound, unbiased advice so you can have peace of mind.
 We have held an A+ rating with the Better Business Bureau (BBB) for over 10 years.

 We represent 40 leading life insurance companies, far more than most insurance agencies.
 Our selection ensures that you will pay the least amount of money for a life insurance that best meets your needs.

 For personalized quotes, go to www.lifequotes.com, and click 'View Quotes Now'.